LeMaitre to Present at Upcomin - GuruFocus.com

-BURLINGTON, Mass., June 06, 2023 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (Nasdaq:LMAT) announced today that it is participating in two upcoming investor conferences in June.
+BURLINGTON, Mass., June 06, 2023 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (LMAT, Financial) announced today that it is participating in two upcoming investor conferences in June.

 JJ Pellegrino, Chief Financial Officer, will present at the Jefferies Healthcare Conference on Thursday, June 8, 2023 at the Marriott Marquis in New York City.
 The company’s presentation is scheduled at 3:00 PM ET.